St. James's Cathedral, Riga: History

 In 1522 during the Protestant Reformation the building became the second German language Lutheran church in Riga.
 In 1523 it became the first Latvian language Lutheran church there.

 In 1582 it was given to the Jesuits as part of the Counter-Reformation when Stephen Báthory of the Polish–Lithuanian Commonwealth gained control of Riga.
 In 1621 it was returned to the Lutherans after Gustav II Adolf of Sweden occupied Riga.
 At various times it served as a Swedish language, German language, or Estonian language Lutheran church.
-After the Russian occupation of 1710, the church was named The Crown Church however religions services in the German language were allowed to continue.
+After the Russian occupation of 1710, the church was named The Crown Church however religious services in the German language were allowed to continue.
 In 1812 it was used as a storehouse for flour bags and other food supplies by Napoleon's troops.
 During that time, from June to November 1812, the congregation held services at St Peter's Church.

 In 1901 the oldest Baroque altar in Riga, from 1680, was replaced by a new one.
-Following the 1923 Latvian church property referendum, the building was given back to the Catholics for use as their cathedral since the Rīgas Doms was now an Evangelical Lutheran cathedral.
+Following the 1923 Latvian church property referendum, the building was given to the Catholics for use as their cathedral.
 The first Catholic mass was held on 3 May 1924 by the Catholic Archbishop of Riga Antonijs Springovičs.
 The Catholic parish of St James was created by Archbishop Antonijs Springovičs on April 18, 1947.
 This establishment of the parish was intended to be national congregation without a specific territory, consisting of Latvian Catholics in and around Riga, as well as English and French Catholics.

 The cathedral was visited by Pope John Paul II in 1993 and by Pope Francis in 2018.